nixworks/public/news/2014/02/9/index.md

 ##### Iran
 ### [Iranian officials say that two Iranian Navy warships will be travelling very close to the United States' maritime border in the Atlantic Ocean. ](/news/2014/02/9/iranian-officials-say-that-two-iranian-navy-warships-will-be-travelling-very-close-to-the-united-states-maritime-border-in-the-atlantic-oce.md)
-_Context: United States, Iran, Iranian Naval, Atlantic Ocean_
+_Context: Atlantic Ocean, Iran, United States, Iranian Naval_

 ##### Iran
 ### [Iran agrees to a United Nations plan to address suspicions that they are working on designing an atomic weapon. ](/news/2014/02/9/iran-agrees-to-a-united-nations-plan-to-address-suspicions-that-they-are-working-on-designing-an-atomic-weapon.md)
-_Context: atomic weapon, United Nations, Iran_
+_Context: atomic weapon, Iran, United Nations_

 ##### Dhaka
 ### [The owners of Tazreen Fashions, Delwar Hossain and his wife Mahmuda Akter, hand themselves in to face charges of murder in relation to the death of 112 workers in a factory fire in Dhaka, Bangladesh, in November 2012. ](/news/2014/02/9/the-owners-of-tazreen-fashions-delwar-hossain-and-his-wife-mahmuda-akter-hand-themselves-in-to-face-charges-of-murder-in-relation-to-the-d.md)
-_Context: Dhaka, Bangladesh_
+_Context: Bangladesh, Dhaka_

 ##### Mark Harper
 ### [British immigration minister Mark Harper resigns after he reveals that he had employed an undocumented worker. ](/news/2014/02/9/british-immigration-minister-mark-harper-resigns-after-he-reveals-that-he-had-employed-an-undocumented-worker.md)